 3rd November 2006

-Engineering, Printing and Manufacturing Union and Public Service Association unionised workers walked out at 4:10pm
+Engineering, Printing and Manufacturing Union and Public Service Association members at TVNZ took lightening strike

-PSA Organiser Brenden Sheehan says union members are determined to get a fair deal.
+PSA Organiser Brenden Sheehan says union members just want a fair deal.

 “It’s vital to our members that their hard earned service leave is maintained and their loyalty and dedication to the

 The EPMU and the PSA represent over 300 TVNZ workers between them.